 * Nasdaq futures rally 1 pct after Wednesday's weakness

-* New Zealand dollar up as central bank hikes rates, again
+* New Zealand dollar higher as central bank hikes rates

 By Wayne Cole

-SYDNEY, April 24 (Reuters) - Shares in tech heavyweights Apple and Facebook held hefty after-hours gains on Thursday as their results handily outpaced Wall Street expectations, though Asian markets managed only a mumbled cheer.
+SYDNEY, April 24 (Reuters) - Shares in tech heavyweights Apple and Facebook held hefty after-hours gains on Thursday as their results handily outpaced Wall Street expectations, though Asian markets managed only a muted cheer on the news.

-The outlook for the U.S. market was brighter, however, with Nasdaq futures up 1 percent and the S&P 500 E-mini adding 0.3 percent.
+The outlook for the U.S. market was brighter with Nasdaq futures up 1.1 percent and the S&P 500 E-mini up 0.3 percent.

-The gains come after Apple decided to buy back $30 billion of its shares through the end of 2015 and authorised a seven-for-one stock split.
+The gains came after Apple decided to buy back $30 billion of its shares through the end of 2015 and authorised a seven-for-one stock split.

-Its shares jumped almost 8 percent to $566.50 in after-hours trade, the highest since December and adding roughly $35 billion to its market worth.
+Its shares jumped almost 8 percent to $566.50 in after-hours trade, adding roughly $35 billion to its market worth.

 Apple reported sales of 43.7 million iPhones in the quarter ended March, far outpacing forecasts.
 That drove a 4.6 percent rise in revenue to $45.6 billion, a record for any non-holiday quarter.